PurpurMC/PurpurDocs/mkdocs/Log4j.md

 ## Updating Purpur
 Due to the way our tooling works, we cannot push fixed jars for versions older than 1.17.1.
 Now is a good time to get off unsupported versions and onto the latest and greatest versions of the game.

-### 1.18 and newer
+### 1.18.1 and newer
 All 1.18.1 builds and newer are patched, as this exploit was one of the reasons it was released.
 [Download the latest builds here](https://purpurmc.org/downloads).
-If you’re running 1.18, builds [#1433](https://api.purpurmc.org/v2/purpur/1.18/1433/download) and newer contain the fix.

-### 1.17.1 and 1.17
+### 1.18 to 1.17
 As stated above, Purpur does not provide a patched jar.
 Instead, we provide an XML file that disables what causes the exploit.
 To install, <a download href="../xml/purpur_log4j2_117.xml" >download this XML file</a>, place it in your server’s root directory (where the jar files are), and add `-Dlog4j.configurationFile=purpur_log4j2_117.xml` after `java` in your launch arguments.

+???+ warning "Warning" This method has not been fully tested on 1.18.
+Report any issues found on the documentation's [issue tracker](https://github.com/PurpurMC/PurpurDocs/issues).

 ### 1.16.5 and older
 The process is the same as the above, but with a different XML file. <a download href="../xml/purpur_log4j2_1141-1165.xml" >Download this XML file</a> to your server’s root directory, and add `-Dlog4j.configurationFile=purpur_log4j2_1141-1165.xml` after `java` in your launch arguments.